writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 #### CI Examples

-To show that this workflow actually detects errors, I will deliberately misspell a word, not use proper spacing after a sentence, and not contract words correctly.
+To show that this workflow actually detects errors, I have deliberately misspelled a word, not used proper spacing after a sentence, and not contracted words correctly.

 ```markdown
 Does not look like fun.